About Pancreatitis Scotland

 Collaborative

-Working with clinicians, researchers, and patients
+Clinicians, researchers, and patients together

 Real progress happens when diverse perspectives come together toward a shared goal.